Percolation transitions in the survival of interdependent agents on multiplex networks, catastrophic cascades, and SOS: Introduction

 Some of these results were obtained by simulations, others were derived analytically.
 With very few exceptions \cite{Callaway,Singh}, the latter rely on the fact that mean field theory becomes exact on random locally tree-like networks \cite{NSW,Newman,Bollobas}.
 The latter allows very elegant treatments based on self-consistency equations derived using message passing arguments, as e.g. demonstrated in \cite{Goltsev,Baxter,Bizhani} for cooperative percolation and in \cite{Son2} for several interdependent network models \cite{Buldyrev,Parshani,Bashan,Gao}.
 But these results can be very deceptive -- as seen by simulations \cite{Son1,Cai} -- when applied uncritically to networks which are either not random or not (locally) tree-like.
 For such networks dynamic message passing \cite{Karrer-a,Karrer-b,Shrestha} and the cavity method \cite{Shiraki,Watanabe} have been applied recently with very promising results, but their applicability to most of the above models is still far from obvious.
 The fact that network topology can change the critical behavior entirely was demonstrated recently \cite{Cai} for cooperative spreading agents (so-called syndemics or co-infections).
 Another warning should be the fact that interdependent two- and three-dimensional lattices do not show the first order transition found on random networks, but show second order transitions \cite{Son1}, if all links are short range.

 All this shows that efficient methods to simulate such models are badly needed.
-While there exist very efficient methods for OP and for all versions of cooperative percolation, this is not the case for the class of models introduced in \cite{Buldyrev} and developed further in \cite{Parshani,Bashan1,Bashan,Gao,Li-Bashan,Berezin1,Berezin2,Baxter-b,Watanabe,Son1,Son2,Valdez,Cellai,Stippinger,Danziger,Zhou}, where the algorithms used so far in large simulations are extremely slow.
+While there exist very efficient methods for OP and for all versions of cooperative percolation, this is not the case for the class of models introduced in \cite{Buldyrev} and developed further in \cite{Parshani,Bashan1,Bashan,Gao,Li-Bashan,Berezin1,Berezin2,Baxter-b,Watanabe,Son1,Son2,Valdez,Cellai,Stippinger,Danziger,Zhou}.
+For these models which can either be viewed as describing cascading failures on {\it interdependent networks} or {\it viable clusters on multiplex networks}, the algorithms used so far in large simulations are extremely slow.
 After the present work was done, we learned of a recent algorithm \cite{Hwang} that is fast but highly non-trivial, and which has so far not yet been applied to any real problem \cite{Note2}.
 It is the purpose of the present paper to present such an algorithm and to use it for several different network topologies.
 As we shall see, the results are most disturbing, as the behavior is different for each case.
 This shows that one should be extremely cautious in applying results obtained mathematically for random locally tree-like models to real world situations.

 In deriving the algorithm we use a mapping of the problem onto a solid-on-solid (SOS) \cite{Privman} type growth model.
 This mapping is also of interest by itself, as it shows that the model has a number of non-trivial features that might become useful in future analytic treatments.